MathManuelHinz/MathManuelHinz.github.io/_posts/2020-08-24-distance-is-relative.md

 ## Metrics

 Given a set $\xi$ we want to find a function $d:\xi\times\xi \to$ ?
 What should the output be?
 Let's choose $\mathbb{R}$ for now (this is not the most abstraction we can get, but a useful example).
 I would hope most of us would agree that a distance should always be $\geq 0$.
 It would also be great if the distance between $X$ and $Y$ is the same as the distance between $Y$ and $X$ right?
 Another property, which should be perfectly fitting to your intuition, is that the distance between two points is 0 if and only if they are the same point.
 Well we are close to a useful definition, but there is one rule our new distance needs to satisfy for it to match our intuition.
 Let's consider three points $X,Y,Z\in\mathbb{R}^n$.
 What do the values of $d(X,Y)$ and $d(Y,Z)$ tell us about $d(X,Z)$?
 Well these two numbers should represent the distance from $X$ to $Y$ and from $Y$ to $Z$.
 Most would probably argue that the distance should be less than $d(X,Y)+d(Y,Z)$ right?
-After all the distance between two points should be minimal in the sense that you can't fight a path (think collection of points, where the first and the last point are X,Z respectively) which has a shorter distance, shouldn't it?
+After all the distance between two points should be minimal in the sense that you can't find a path (think collection of points, where the first and the last point are X,Z respectively) which has a shorter distance, shouldn't it?
 Well if we consider $X=(0,0),Y=(1,0),Z=(2,0)$ we get (using our normal definition of distance)
 $$d(X,Y)+d(Y,Z)=1+1=d(X,Z).$$
 Therefore $d(X,Z)\leq d(X,Y)+d(Y,Z)$ i.e. it is to strict to demand a strict inequality as opposed to $\leq$.
 But now we have every thing we need to define a mathematical abstraction of distance!